ckan/ckanext-harvest/README.rst

         :returns: True if everything went right, False if errors were found
         '''

-See the CKAN harvester for a an example on how to implement the harvesting
+See the CKAN harvester for an example of how to implement the harvesting
 interface:

  ckanext-harvest/ckanext/harvest/harvesters/ckanharvester.py

 Here you can also find other examples of custom harvesters: